atoone/Globber/README.md

 ## Selecting parts of data

-Parts of the input data can be selected with the `from`, `to` and `count` parameters.
+Parts of the input data can be selected with the `from`, `to` and `bytes` parameters.
 If `from` is not specified, the start of the input is assumed.
-Only one of `to` or `count` can be specified.
+Only one of `to` or `bytes` can be specified.
 If neither is used, the end of the input is assumed.

 ```
-append file in.bin from 278 count 1k  # - Appends 1024 bytes from in.bin, starting at offset 278
+append file in.bin from 278 bytes 1k  # - Appends 1024 bytes from in.bin, starting at offset 278
 append file in.bin from 12 to 200     # - Appends 188 bytes from in.bin, starting at offset 12
 ```